-Singer/songwriter and folk rock pioneer David Crosby is not only a successful solo artist, but a founding member of the famed folk groups the Byrds; Crosby, Stills & Nash (CSN); and Crosby, Still, Nash & Young.
+Singer/songwriter and folk rock pioneer David Crosby was not only a successful solo artist, but a founding member of the famed folk groups the Byrds; Crosby, Stills & Nash (CSN); and Crosby, Still, Nash & Young.

 As a result of his music with the former two musical groups, he’s been inducted into the Rock and Roll Hall of Fame twice.

 Crosby released four albums with the Byrds, beginning with the classic Mr. Tambourine Man in 1965, before he stepped away from the band in 1967.

 A chance meeting with songwriter Stephen Stills in 1968 led to the formation of a new project.
 When Graham Nash joined them, they began performing as folk supergroup Crosby, Stills & Nash.
 They released their self-titled debut album in 1969, and were named Best New Artist at the 12th Annual Grammys.